Getting to Know the Office

 - Contact Us

-The Office of Services for Students with Disabilities (SSD) serves over 650 undergraduate, graduate, professional school, and School of Continuing Studies students between the Evanston and Chicago campuses.
+The Office of Services for Students with Disabilities (SSD), part of the Dean of Students Office, serves over 700 undergraduate, graduate, professional school, and School of Continuing Studies students between the Evanston and Chicago campuses.
 Northwestern, similar to most colleges and universities, does not have special admission criteria for students with disabilities; therefore, students with disabilities have met the same rigorous admissions standards that all Northwestern students have.
 The majority of students registered with the office (over 90%) have invisible disabilities such as learning disabilities, attention-deficit/hyperactivity disorder, chronic health impairments, or psychological disabilities.

 SSD has five primary functions: